 Example of success: an email where someone recognizes your efforts, thanks you for the completion of an assignment, or acknowledges your strong team contribution.

 Example of failure: an email that expresses disappointment for an assignment not completed on time or to the level expected + your response to it.
 This is not a defensive response, but a positive action response.
 Did it change one of your work processes?
 Did you learn a valuable lesson?

-The point is not to call attention to your shortcomings, but to track growth that resulted from the shortcomings.
-Acknowledging these better prepares you for the conversation with your supervisor and keeps you from being caught off guard if he/she raises the issue.
+The point is not to call attention to shortcomings, but to track growth that resulted from the shortcomings.

-Then together, you and your supervisor can develop strategies for how you’ll perform stronger next time.
-Ask for advice.
+Annual conversations around these four areas allows you and your supervisor to develop strategies for how you’ll perform stronger next time, and gives you a chance to ask for advice.
 “Tell me how I can do better with this next time.”
 Employees receptive to learning are refreshing, and they lift burdens off their supervisors’ shoulders.

-Keeping a portfolio will not only empower you for strong performance evaluations, it will set you on a more successful career course.
+Keeping a portfolio not only empowers you for strong performance evaluations, it sets you on a more successful career course.

 A good performance evaluation is a discussion of 4 things:

 The goals set at the last performance evaluation (or at the time of hire)